MichaelBaker/mpl-v1/Readme.md

 ## TODO

-[ ] Legit parser with a nice syntax
+[ ] Separate literals into their own little AST for Dyn [ ] Legit parser with a nice syntax
 [ ] Sum types and case statements
 [ ] Give typechecker a once over and look into correctness